Hi! I am moving this page to a different space as I have graduated from Stanford. Please email me if you would like to know about my latest work.

 I am now a postdoc at Department of Pediatrics, Stanford Medicine.

-My research utilizes naturally-occurring, content-rich data to investigate sequence effects at multiple timescales and across various information domains, answering questions such as: Does consumption of negative content lead to the selection of positive content in between smartphone use sessions?
+My research utilizes naturally-occurring, content-rich data to investigate digital media effects at multiple timescales and across various information domains, answering questions such as: Does consumption of negative content lead to the selection of positive content in between smartphone use sessions?
 What is the diurnal pattern of factual content consumption on personal digital devices?
-How do digital media users balance their choices about producing vs. consuming content and about the consumption of social vs. non-social content?
+How do digital media users balance their choices about producing vs. consuming content?

-I am a member of the Stanford Screenomics Lab, where I help manage our cloud computing infrastructure and develop tools for information extraction, machine learning, and statistical modeling.
+I am a member of the Human Screenome Project, where I manage our cloud computing infrastructure and develop tools for information extraction, machine learning, and statistical modeling.
 I was a Stanford Computational Social Science Fellow in 2017 - 2018.
-I am currently a Dissertation Fellow for the Stanford Institute for Research in the Social Sciences, and a recipient of the Brown Institute for Media Innovation Magic Grant.
+I was also a Dissertation Fellow for the Stanford Institute for Research in the Social Sciences in 2019, and a recipient of the Brown Institute for Media Innovation Magic Grant.

 Outside of my professional life domain, I enjoy reading about history, philosophy, and literature.
 Some of my favorite topics include Taoist thoughts and the Book of Changes.